sccn/neuroscanio/README.md

 Time interval input for loadcnt function: If the imported data don't look like continuous EEG, try changing this number.
 Most often it should be 1 or 40, but other values may work.

+# Alignemnt of responses stored in .DAT files

+Use the script test_response_alignement.m to test alignemtn of responses in the .dat files and responses in the CNT file (when present).

 # Version history

+Version 1.8
+- Import more information from the .dat file

 Version 1.7
 - Allowing to import .dat files into continuous files